Sex, Dating & Technology: 5 Ways to Improve Your Sex Life NOW

 Faking an orgasm is the worst thing you can do if you ever want to have one with your partner.
 By doing this you're sending them the message that what they're doing is satisfying you when in fact it really isn't.
 If you ever hope to have one in the future please see exhibit A. Talk to him, tell him what turns you on and gets you off.
 You can thank me later.

-Have you ever been with someone and the minute you're done with the deed they're grabbing at the covers or throwing on clothes?
+Have you ever been with someone and the minute you're done with the deed they're grabbing at the covers or throwing on their clothes?
 My first thought is, "Ummm, your naked body was just inches from my face, I'm pretty sure I've seen everything going on with your situation.
 EVERYTHING."
 This one baffles me.
 Barring the person you were just having sex with isn't a total douchebag, they just had sex with you because they wanted to and because they're physically attracted to you.

 So the next time you're lying there post coital trying to catch your breath, don't grab for the sheets.
 Even better lay there with your partner and talk, laugh, then get up, walk around and flaunt what you got.